12 Best Foods to Remineralize Teeth & Reverse Early Cavities (Dentist-Approved)

 Expected Results:

-⚡ Pro Tip: Combine these methods with DentiCore (contains hydroxyapatite & amla extract) for 2x faster results.
+⚡ Pro Tip: For faster results, combine these methods with DentiCore (which contains hydroxyapatite and amla extract).
 See the science.

 3. What Drinks Remineralize Teeth?